The Truth About Laundry Detergent

 Simply take 4-6 berries, put them in a washing (muslin) bag, and reuse the same berries several times.
 You’ll know it’s time to change your berries when they become soft and grey.
 After washing, leave the berries hanging in the bag to air dry instead of putting them in the dryer.

-Warning: I do not suggest washing berries for cloth diapers or pads.
-They are not detergents and will not correctly clean bodily fluids.
-Instead, I recommend one of the following brands for soiled laundry items:
+Warning: I do not suggest relying solely on washing berries to clean cloth diapers or pads.
+They are not detergents, and in my experience, do not effectively clean bodily fluids on their own.
+Instead, for soiled items, I recommend making my laundry powder recipe or purchasing one of the following options:

 • Molly’s Suds Laundry Powder has the power of 5 stain-fighting natural ingredients that are safer for your family and the planet.
 A single tablespoon-sized scoop of powder deep cleans and gently deodorizes one load of clothes.
 Gentle for sensitive skin, the environment, and most fabrics, excluding silk and leather.